burninc0de/userspice-stuff/README.md

 # Using Redis for common UserSpice Database Requests

-draft for using PHP redis extension
+basic implementation for using PHP redis extension using /usersc/includes/custom_functions.php